mcore1976/sim808gpstracker/README.md

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://www.learningaboutelectronics.com/Articles/Program-AVR-chip-using-a-USBASP-with-10-pin-cable.php

-The script attached in repository ( "compileatmega" or "compileaatmega2") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
+The script attached in repository ( "compileatmegaX") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
 For example in Ubuntu download these packages using command : "sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr avrdude".
 After doing it you will be able to run compilation the script from the directory you have downloaded github files by commands:
-- "sudo chmod +rx compiletmega*" and "sudo ./compileatmega"  ( for BK-808 board)
+- "sudo chmod +rx compiletmega*" and "sudo ./compileatmega" or "sudo ./compileatmega3"  ( for BK-808 board)
-- "sudo chmod +rx compiletmega*" and "sudo ./compileatmega2" ( for other SIM808 boards )
+- "sudo chmod +rx compiletmega*" and "sudo ./compileatmega2" or "sudo ./compileatmega4" ( for other SIM808 boards )

+IMPORTANT !!!
 In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO (check your with your mobile operator how to configure GPRS access) :

 constchar SAPBR2[] PROGMEM = {"AT+SAPBR=3,1,\"APN\",\"internet\"\r\n"}; // Put your mobile operator APN name here
 constchar SAPBR3[] PROGMEM = {"AT+SAPBR=3,1,\"USER\",\"internet\"\r\n"}; // Put your mobile operator APN username here
 constchar SAPBR4[] PROGMEM = {"AT+SAPBR=3,1,\"PWD\",\"internet\"\r\n"}; // Put your mobile operator APN password here

+... otherwise you won't be able to receive GSM Cell location when vehicle is indoor (garage ?) !!!

 If you are having problems with C code compilation or USBASR programmer you may also look at these tutorials  :  http://www.linuxandubuntu.com/home/setting-up-avr-gcc-toolchain-and-avrdude-to-program-an-avr-development-board-in-ubuntu